What we do

 - Gather data on traffic and evaluate causes of accidents.

-- Manage programs like the Philadelphia More Beautiful Committee, SWEEP, Pick It Up, and Philly Recycling Rewards.
+- Manage programs like the Philadelphia More Beautiful Committee, SWEEP, Zero Waste and Litter, and Philly Recycling Rewards.

 - Provide all surveying functions for the City of Philadelphia.

-- Plan the location, time, and methods for underground street reconstruction.
+- Plan the location, time, and methods for street reconstruction.

 For over 20 years, Carlton Williams has led a distinguished career in public service, working in several major city departments.
 As Streets commissioner, he furthers his commitment to service by overseeing the third largest City department impacting Philadelphia residents.

 While deputy commissioner of Sanitation, he improved the City's recycling rates, saving the City millions of dollars each year.
-As commissioner he continues to focus on environmental stewardship through programs and initiatives like the annual Philly Spring Cleanup and Vision Zero, the City’s effort to move the waste diversion rate toward a long-term goal of zero waste entering landfills and incinerators.
+As commissioner he continues to focus on environmental stewardship through programs and initiatives like the annual Philly Spring Cleanup and Zero Waste and Litter, the City’s effort to move the waste diversion rate toward a long-term goal of zero waste entering landfills and incinerators.